 The fact is, the distance is a major problem.

-This will not go away no matter how much you wish it would.
+Distance is causing the relationship to stall and this doesn’t go away no matter how much you wish it does.

 The reality of your situation is what it is and you have to truly see that.

-You tell yourself that somehow the love that you share will get you two through.
+You tell yourself that somehow the love that you share gets you two through.

-Love can only take you so far when there is real physical distance between you and the one you love.
+Love only takes you so far when there is real physical distance between you and the one you love.

-Take a look at your life and ask yourself if this is truly worth it.
+Take a look at your life and ask yourself whether this is truly worth it.

-How many potential dates have you allowed to slip through your fingers because you have been holding out on hope in this long distance relationship?
+How many potential dates have slipped through your fingers while holding out on hope in this long distance relationship?

 It’s not rare to see long distance couples literally waste precious years of their prime dating years being in a relationship that ultimately fails.